Search Support Database

 Nox SAS Impedance Measurements

-If one of the Nox SAS head cable reference signals (AF7 and AF8) are OFF, Noxturnal will show high or OFF for the impedance of all signals.
+If one of the Nox SAS head cable recording reference signals (AF7 and AF8) is OFF, Noxturnal will show high or OFF for the impedance on all signals.
 This is because the reference signals (AF7 and AF8) are required for correct impedance measurements with the Nox SAS head cable.
 For this reason, AF7 and AF8 must be correctly and securely attached to the skin.

 Nox SAS Body Cable